RevenyouIO/Bots-Lab/README.md

 2. Create a virtualenv in your project: `virtualenv venv`
 3. activate virtualenv: `. venv/bin/activate`
 4. Install the requirements: `pip3 install -r requirements.txt`.

+### Install library TA-Lib
+TA-Lib is widely used by trading software developers for perform technical analysis of financial market data.
+Before you can install TA-Lib you must first install the underlying dependecy ta-lib.
+Only then can you install TA-Lib.
+For more information see [GitHub TA-Lib](https://github.com/mrjbq7/ta-lib)

 ## Create and run your first bot